Margaret Hodge: Views on antisemitism in Labour

 In March 2019, Hodge made a secret recording of a meeting she had with Corbyn.
 The recording was later passed to The Sunday Times which published extracts.
 In the recording, Corbyn said that some evidence of complaints was being mislaid, ignored or not used, which was why he had asked Lord Falconer to review the process.
 Corbyn later wrote to Hodge to convey his disappointment at what he considered "to be a total breach of trust and privacy".
 In the same month, she proposed that the party close down constituencies that passed motions critical of individual investigations or of the IHRA's Working Definition.

-In June 2019, Hodge condemned the reinstatement to Labour of Chris Williamson who was investigated for comments he made on antisemitism in the Labour Party.
+In June 2019, Hodge condemned the reinstatement to Labour of Chris Williamson, who had been investigated for comments he had made on antisemitism in the Labour Party.

 In July 2019, Hodge called for a new and entirely independent system to handle antisemitism disciplinary proceedings in the Labour party as, she said, political interference has corrupted the current system.
 The party rejected her claim as unfounded.
 She also stated that matters had only become worse since she confronted Corbyn a year before.

+In July 2019, Charedi activist Shraga Stern filed a complaint with the Labour Party against Margaret Hodge after she tweeted about a meeting he had with Jeremy Corbyn which said "Having lunch & wondering why Corbyn wants to be seen talking to an anti-LGBT activist who doesn't represent the mainstream Jewish community yet chooses to sideline groups like Jewish Labour".
+No further public information was made available about the complaint process.

 In September 2019, Hodge said "I'm not going to give up until Jeremy Corbyn ceases to be leader of the Labour Party."